 - 2 cups (14 oz) jasmine rice

 - 1 1/2 cups (355ml) coconut water or water

-Heat coconut milk and coconut water in a medium non-stick saucepan set over medium-high heat.
-Bring to a boil, season with salt (about 3/4 tsp) add rice and bring to a simmer.
+- Heat coconut milk and coconut water in a medium non-stick saucepan set over medium-high heat.
+Bring to a boil, season with salt (add to taste, I use about 1/2 - 3/4 tsp) add rice and bring to a simmer.

 - Toasted unsweetened coconut

 - Fresh pineapple

 - Bell pepper